Highland games: Heavy events

-In their original form many centuries ago, Highland games revolved around athletic and sports competitions.
-Though other activities were always a part of the festivities, many today still consider Highland athletics to be what the games are all about—in short, that the athletics are the Games, and all the other activities are just entertainment.
-Regardless, it remains true today that the athletic competitions are at least an integral part of the events and one—the caber toss—has come to almost symbolise the Highland games.
+In their original form centuries ago, Highland games revolved around athletic and sports competitions.
+Though other activities were always a part of the festivities, many today still consider Highland athletics to be what the games are all about—in short, that the athletics are the games, and all the other activities are just entertainment.
+Regardless, it remains true today that the athletic competitions are at least an integral part of the events.